luca-bassoricci/gitlab/doc/user/project/repository/mirror/index.md

 Prerequisite:

 - You must have at least the Maintainer role for the project.
+- If your mirror is accessible over `ssh`:
+  - the git repository URL must follow the format: ssh://git@<host>/<username>/<repository>.git
-- If your mirror connects with `ssh://`, the host key must be detectable on the server, or you must have a local copy of the key.
+  - the host key must be detectable on the server, or you must have a local copy of the key.

 1. On the top bar, select **Menu > Projects** and find your project.
 1. On the left sidebar, select **Settings > Repository**.